ShawnWicky/vertex-clustering/README.md

 # Adaptive-Simplification-of-Massive-Meshes
-the Mac project that based on the paper "Efficient adaptive simplification of massive meshes"
+this project is based on the paper "Multi-resolution 3D approximations for rendering complex scenes"

+**Please use the linux branch to open the project**

 The way to use Premake